freeorion/freeorion/BUILD.md

 Obtaining FreeOrion Source Code and Software Dependencies
 ---------------------------------------------------------

-For Windows and Mac OS X, a [Software Development Kit] is provided as download to assist with compiling FreeOrion from source.
-The SDK contains the preconfigured and -compiled build and runtime dependencies for Visual Studio on Windows and the macOS 10.12 SDK with Xcode 10.1 or later on macOS.
+For Windows and MacOS, a [Software Development Kit] is provided as download to assist with compiling FreeOrion from source.
+The SDK contains the preconfigured and -compiled build and runtime dependencies for Visual Studio on Windows and the MacOS 10.12 SDK with Xcode 10.1 or later on macOS.

 For Linux or other Operating Systems, the build and runtime dependencies should be installed by the preferred way for the respective OS (e.g. via Package